OFFERED BY Duke UNIVERSITY

 Test your webpage

-You may use private browsing to be sure that you are behaving like an anonymous user rather than being logged in as yourself when looking at a webpage.
+You can use private browsing to be sure that you are behaving like an anonymous user,

 Be aware of…

-Making a webpage look good isn’t easy.
+Making a webpage good isn’t easy.

-Note that webpages can be displayed on different types of divices, such as your laptop, your phone.
+Webpages can be displayed on different types of divices, such as your laptop, your phone.